Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/ccc/algorithmic-analysis.md

   n //= 2
 ```

-The inner loop over `j` may look like it contributes to the time complexity, but since the number of iterations is constant (1000) it does not
+The inner loop over $j$ may look like it contributes to the time complexity, but since the number of iterations is constant it ends up discarded.
-actually contribute to the time complexity.

 </p>
 </details>